igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 The additional signals discussed in this document were implemented and experimented in QUIC and TCP.
 The application scenarios can allow to monitor the interconnections inside a data center (Intra-DC) or between data centers (Inter-DC) for large scale data transfers up to the end user.
-It is assumed that the paths taken by flows are stable and traverse the same measurement points.
+It is assumed that the flows follow stable paths and traverse the same measurement points.

 This document provides different methods to perform measurements, but not all of which need to be implemented at once.
 Indeed, some of the methods described